BALTIMORE —

 which has been blocked from consideration in the Senate.

-addresses the root causes of high gas prices by holding the big oil companies, speculators, and OPEC accountable.
+This bill addresses the root causes of high gas prices by holding the big oil companies, speculators, and OPEC accountable.

 It would repeal $27 billion in unnecessary tax breaks for oil and gas companies and use the money for renewable-energy development and energy-efficiency technology.
 It would give the President authority to declare an energy emergency, making “an unconscionably excessive price” for fuel products illegal and punishable with fines of up to $5 million.
 And, it would impose a tax on “windfall profits” of the major oil companies unless they invest in alternative, renewable energy sources.